 As stated in the strategic report the Company operates the regulated gas distribution networks in the South and South East of England.
 The revenue of the Company is regulated by Ofgem via established price control mechanisms.
 The Company has considerable financial resources together with committed financing facilities to finance the current and future operations.
-The Company's forecasts and projections, taking account of reasonably possible changes in trading performance show that the Company should be able to operate within the level of its current facilities.
+The Company's forecasts and projections, including performing scenario testing and sensitivity analysis, show that the Company should be able to operate within the level of its current facilities.
 As a consequence, the Directors believe that the Company is well placed to manage its business risks successfully despite the current uncertain economic outlook.
 After making enquiries, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, they continue to adopt the going concern basis in preparing the annual report and financial statements.